Expregular functions: Regularity of Ariadne automata

 \AP Here, an ""Ariadne automaton"" is just like an "Ariadne transducer" with no "production", and with a subset of ""accepting states@@aa"" $\intro*\acceptariadne \subseteq\statesariadne$; it ""accepts@@aa"" a word $w$ if the "run@@ariadne" over $w$ contains a "stack" which contains an accepting state. \phantomintro*"transition function@@aa" \phantomintro*"run@@aa"

 \begin{proof}[Proof of Theorem~\ref{thm:ariadne-to-msosi} assuming Theorem~\ref{thm:regularity-ariadne}] \newfreshAriadne{ariadne-to-msosi}{}

 \AP Consider an Ariadne transducer $\intro*\aria$ from $\Sigma$ to $\Gamma$, with states $\intro*\statesariadne$ and "local stack bound" $k$.
-Let $n$ be an upper bound to the size of its "productions@@ariadne". \nathan{je pense qu'on peut simplifier un peu la preuve: l'automate lit une configuration et simule le ariadne transducer jusqu'à arriver à la configuration en question.
+Let $N$ be an upper bound to the size of its "productions@@ariadne". \nathan{we can assume that productions have size at most $1$, without loss of generality.} \nathan{je pense qu'on peut simplifier un peu la preuve: l'automate lit une configuration et simule le ariadne transducer jusqu'à arriver à la configuration en question.
 Par clôture par look-around le Ariadne automaton peut vérifier à toute étape que la configuration atteinte correspond à la config en input.
 Un façon de voir ça c'est de dire qu'à chaque transition on push un état \texttt{check} qui lit le mot en entier pour vérifier si on a atteint la bonne configuration. sinon on pop tous les checks et on revient à la position en cours et on recommence} We construct an "MSO set interpretation" which assigns the output of $\aria$ on $w$ to $\triangles w$; to obtain the wanted set interpretation, it suffices to precompose this one by the regular function mapping $w$ to $\triangles w$ (see item 1 in \Cref{thm:closure-composition}).

-Let $F_1=(Q \times \{\la,\stay,\ra\})^{\leqslant k}$ and let $F=F_1 \times \{1,\dots,n\}$, which will be the set of colours for the MSO set interpretation.
+Let $F_1=(Q \times \{\la,\stay,\ra\})^{\leqslant k}$ and let $F=F_1 \times \{1,\dots,N\}$, which will be the set of colours for the MSO set interpretation.
 Consider a $\Sigma$-string $w$.
 Consider an $F_1$-colouring $A_1$ of $w$.
 A location in $A_1$ is a tuple $\ell=(q,i,\dir,h) \in Q\times \{1,\dots,|w|\} \times \{\la,\ra\} \times \{1,\dots,k-1\}$, such that $A_1(i)$ has size $\geq h$ and its $h$-th letter is $(q,\dir)$.
 We say that $i$ is the position of the location $\ell$, and $h$ is its height; there is at most one location per position and height.

 We define an enumeration of locations with the following algorithm (if it fails, the enumeration is undefined): \begin{itemize} \item the first location is the one with position $1$ and height $1$; \item assuming that $\ell_0,\dots,\ell_n=(q,i,\dir,h)$ have been enumerated, we let $\ell_{n+1}$ be the location \begin{itemize} \item with position $i'$ equal to $i-1,i$ or $i+1$ according to whether $\dir$ is $\la,\stay$ or $\ra$ (if this is out of bounds, the algorithm fails), and \item with height $h'$, where $h'$ is one plus the maximal height of a location in $\ell_0,\dots,\ell_n$ with position $i'$ (the maximum of the empty set is $0$). \end{itemize} \end{itemize} We say that $A_1$ is admissible if the above algorithm does not fail, and enumerates all the locations of $A_1$.